spiceai/cookbook/redshift/README.md

 Has OIDs: yes
 ```

-Run *Pricing Summary Report Query (Q1)*.
-More information about TPC-H and all the queries involved can be found in the official [TPC Benchmark H Standard Specification](https://www.tpc.org/tpc_documents_current_versions/pdf/tpc-h_v2.17.1.pdf).
+Run the _Pricing Summary Report Query (Q1)_ to validate data.
+The query and its expected output are detailed in the [TPC Benchmark H Standard Specification](https://www.tpc.org/tpc_documents_current_versions/pdf/tpc-h_v2.17.1.pdf):

 ```sql
 select